domschl/tensor-poet/README.md

 ### History

+* 2021-10-13: Retested with Tensorflow 2.6 and latest Apple plugins.
+While tensorflow_metal is fast, the current LSTM implementation seems broken, training does not converge to meaningful results with Apple's HW/SW.
 * 2021-08-21: Fixed links to Gutenberg, retests with Apple's latest plugins.
 * 2021-06-10: Removed Tensorflow v1 code.
 * 2021-06-09: Removed ml-compute specific code, apple M1 now usess tensorflow 2.5 pluggable device interface, which doesn't require custom code.
 Works only with TF 2.5 and higher, [Apple's Tensorflow Plugin](https://developer.apple.com/metal/tensorflow-plugin/) needs to be installed for Apple platforms.